yuyang339/cs140e-21spr/labs/10-process/README.md

 ---------------------------------------------------------
 ### Full reg hash

+Note:
+  - do not clear `r1`.
+  - do clear `cpsr` once you're in user mode otherwise the carry flags can be different.
+  - definitely don't clear `r13`!

 I would start with `0-test-nop.c` since it is the simplest:

         kernel: stack is roughly at: 0x7ffffe8